polettix/Dancer-Middleware-Rebase/README.md

           - strip
           - 1

+Now all the requests will appear as coming as directed towards `http://example.com/app`, where `app` can be optionally stripped away so that routes don't have to consider it.

 Please note that you have to put a plus sign before the module name, otherwise Plack will think that it is a name to be referred to the Plack::Middleware namespace.